Shane McMahon: Professional wrestling career

-World Wrestling Federation/Entertainment
+World Wrestling Federation/Entertainment (1988–2009)

-Early years (1988−1997)
+Early years (1988–1997)

 McMahon began his on-screen career as a referee named Shane Stevens.
-As Shane Stevens, McMahon refereed during the inaugural 1988 Royal Rumble match, and in 1990 he was the first performer to walk out to greet the audience at WrestleMania VI.
-McMahon soon left behind his refereeing duties and took on the role of a backstage official at WrestleMania VIII in an attempt to break up a storyline brawl between Randy Savage and Ric Flair.
-McMahon would then mainly work behind the scenes, launching WWF.com in 1997.
+As Shane Stevens, McMahon refereed during the inaugural Royal Rumble match on January 24, 1988, and he was the first performer to walk out to greet the audience at WrestleMania VI on April 1, 1990.
+McMahon stopped performing as a referee and became a backstage official at WrestleMania VIII on April 5, 1992, in an attempt to break up a storyline brawl between Randy Savage and Ric Flair.
+McMahon mainly worked behind the scenes, launching WWF.com in 1997.

 The Corporation (1998–2000)

-Shane McMahon made his first appearances as a regular on-air character in early 1998 during the Attitude Era, when he was one of the main WWF executives negotiating with Mike Tyson during Tyson's heavily-hyped involvement in WrestleMania.
+McMahon made his first appearances as a regular on-air character in early 1998 during the Attitude Era, when he was one of the main WWF executives negotiating with Mike Tyson during Tyson's heavily-hyped involvement at WrestleMania XIV on March 29.
 He became a recurring part of his father's on-air feud with Stone Cold Steve Austin.
 In the early days of that angle, McMahon offered support for his father in cameo roles, but he did not become an enforcer like Gerald Brisco and Pat Patterson.
-McMahon was a color commentator on Sunday Night Heat alongside Jim Cornette and later Kevin Kelly, and announced with Jerry Lawler on the 1999 videogame WWF Attitude.
+McMahon was a color commentator on Sunday Night Heat alongside Jim Cornette and later Kevin Kelly, and announced with Jerry Lawler on the 1999 video game WWF Attitude.
 Concurrently with this, Shane took on the role as a regular character, turning on his father by signing Austin to a contract after Vince demoted him to the position of referee.
-Yet at Survivor Series, Shane turned heel by turning on Austin and became an official member of The Corporation.
+At Survivor Series on November 15, Shane turned heel by turning on Austin and became an official member of The Corporation.

-In February 1999, McMahon moved away from the commentary role on Heat and became a key component in the Corporation angle, winning the European Championship from X-Pac.
-The two met in a rematch at WrestleMania XV; McMahon got help from his childhood friends the Mean Street Posse and Triple H, who turned on X-Pac during the match, to retain the championship.
-McMahon then retired the title, wanting to retire as an "undefeated champion".
+In February 1999, McMahon moved away from the commentary role on Heat and became a key component in the Corporation angle, winning the European Championship from X-Pac on the February 15 episode of Raw is War.
+The two met in a rematch at WrestleMania XV on March 28; McMahon got help from his childhood friends the Mean Street Posse and Triple H, who turned on X-Pac during the match, to retain the championship.
+McMahon retired the title on the April 4 episode of Heat, wanting to retire as an "undefeated champion".
 McMahon later gave the title to Mideon, who found it in McMahon's duffel bag, thus reactivating it.